Just-random-user/ClipboardCopyLinux/README.md

 # ClipboardCopyLinux
-A program that copies an input string/filename to clipboard on Linux using X11/Wayland
+A program that copies an input string/filename to clipboard on Linux using X11/Wayland.
-Usage: "ClipboardCopy {text} [--file]"
+Usage: `ClipboardCopy {text} [--file]`